 Inheriting a large home that’s too much upkeep?

-Maintaining a home comes at a cost when you consider property taxes and insurance.
-But the expense can really add up when you consider the size of the home.
-You have to think about energy, heating and air, even furnishing the place.
-If you’re a small family of three or four, does it make sense to move into an inherited house that can shelter a family of seven?
+Property taxes and insurance are expensive.
+Let's not forget the cost of maintaining the home.
+That expense can add up.
+You have to think about energy, HVAC, and home furnishings.
+If you’re a small family of three or four, does it make sense to move into a large inherited house?

-Instead, you may want to consider selling the home and using the proceeds on something else.
-Maybe it’s a family vacation and adding more to your investments.
-Or maybe it’s spending the proceeds on purchasing a new home for your family.
+Instead, consider selling the home and spending the money on something else.
+Maybe it’s a family vacation, or even buying a new home.

 Inheriting a home with siblings?

-If there are multiple heirs to the inherited real estate, things can get messy fast.
-You’ll need to come to an agreement on next steps.
-Will one of you move in?
-Will you agree to sell it and split the proceeds?
-Who will oversee the property sale?
-Better yet, can you all agree to go through belongings and assets together?
-Whether you decide to keep the home or not, you’ll have a lot of items to sort through and possibly get rid of.
+If there are multiple heirs, you need to agree on the next steps.
+Is someone going to live there?
+Will you sell?
+Can you go through belongings and assets together?
+Whether you keep the home or not, there's a lot to sort through.
 These items may have sentimental value to one person, but not another.

-Let’s not overlook the possibility that you cannot come to an agreement on what to do next.
-Because it’s a shared inheritance, there are legal matters involved and they will vary depending on whether the property was inherited as “joint tenants with survivorship” or “tenants in common.”
-You’ll want to seek guidance from an estate lawyer regarding your right of possession.
+Let’s not overlook the possibility that you cannot agree.
+Because it’s a shared inheritance, there are legal matters involved.
+They will vary depending on whether the property was inherited as “joint tenants with survivorship” or “tenants in common.”
+Seek guidance from an estate lawyer regarding your right of possession.

-If you find yourself in any of the above situations, remember these options and don’t be afraid to explore others.
-Consult with family members, estate lawyers, and even mortgage lenders and real estate agents to help you through the decision making process.
+If you find yourself in one of the above situations, remember these options and don’t be afraid to explore others.
+Consult with family members, estate lawyers, mortgage lenders, and real estate agents to help you through the decision-making process.

-If you choose to keep the home, you’ll want to start with a tax attorney specializing in estate tax law to help with the complex paperwork.
-If there’s a mortgage involved, time is of the essence because, unfortunately, mortgage payments are required on a monthly basis.
+If you keep the home, start with a tax attorney who specializes in estate tax law.
+They can help with paperwork.
+If a mortgage is involved, time is of the essence because, unfortunately, mortgage payments are required monthly.
 There’s no way to freeze them.
 On the other hand, if there isn’t a mortgage on the property, you may be able to take some time to make up your mind.
-Know that the salary-based mortgage consultants from American Financing are always ready to guide you through loan options, helping to customize the right fit for your financial situation.
+Know that the mortgage consultants from American Financing are always ready to guide you through loan options, helping to customize the right fit for your financial situation.